Frequently Asked Questions

 2. To present a broad overview of the most frequently used topics in software programming that are also popular interview topics.

-3. To make you confident of cracking a difficult software engineering interview.
+3. To make you confident of cracking difficult software engineering interviews.

 4. To leave you with a sense of having learned something useful in your daily life as a software engineer.

-1. It is not a substitute for an Algorithms class.
+1. They are not a substitute for an introductory Algorithms class.
 It is intense problem-solving work in an interview-like setting.

-2. It is not a get-rich-quick program.
-It is a pursuit of something worthwhile for your career, life and family.
+2. They are not get-rich-quick schemes.
+They are pursuits of something worthwhile for your career, life and family.

-3. It is not a list of "interview questions".
+3. They are not a list of "interview questions".
 There are innumerable interview questions available online and it's a fool's dream to expect only the ones we have prepared for.
 It's about trying to bend your mind to think in the right way under interview pressure.

 4. We’re not gathered to bash interviewing practices of various companies.
 We don’t have control over them.
 We can only try our best to understand them and get through.

-5. It is not specific to a programming language.
+5. Programs are not specific to a programming language.